barotto/IBMulator/README.md

 * SDL_image 2.0.0
 * libRocket (latest version with a patch applied, see notes below)
 * GLEW
-* libarchive
+* libarchive (optional)
-* libsamplerate
+* libsamplerate (optional)

 If you cloned the code from the GitHub repo you also need the GNU Autotools.

+You need libarchive if you want to use zipped ROM sets.

+Without libsamplerate audio samples will not be played unless they are at the same rate of the mixer.

 ### General instructions